naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 * Git has made branching and interleaving work across different developers trivially easy.
 (Does anyone else remember Subversion or Microsoft TFS?)
 * Jira, Asana, and a plethora of other tools exist to help us track our work and project progress.
-* Slack allows us to communicate asynchronously with one another and receive notifications from automated monitoring systems, allowing context to be shared quickly and efficiently.
+* Slack allows us to communicate asynchronously with each other and receive automated notifications (e.g. Signal / DataDog), allowing context to be shared quickly and efficiently.

-Many of these technologies reduce our need to be disciplined and strict with ourselves, freeing us to focus our mental efforts the adhering more closely to fewer principles.
-Having less to worry about makes it easier for new principles to stick.
+Many of these technologies reduce our need to be disciplined and strict with ourselves, freeing us to focus on adhering more closely to a smaller set of principles.
+Having less to worry about makes it easier for the new principles to stick.

 #### Argument: XP's practices are interdependent but few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.

-We've already adopted the vast majority of these practices without even knowing it!!
+We've already adopted the vast majority of these practices without even knowing it!
 Times are different, technology is different, and many of the radical concepts introduced by XP are conventional wisdom nowadays.
 The nature of work is evolving as we speak; we shouldn't be scared to challenge our assumptions.

 ## Ok, fine.
-How can I get started?
+How could I even get started?

 If you're interested in giving XP a shot, here are a few recommendations I have: